 Reading was always my FAVORITE subject in school.
 As a kid, I remember raising my hand with unbridled enthusiasm so that I might be chosen to read aloud to the class, “round robin” style.
 Whether it was the basal reader, a class novel or worksheet passages, I was hooked.
 I just loved to read.
 Anything.

-This love of reading inevitably lead me to choose teaching as a career, as I’m sure was the case for many educators.
+This love of reading inevitably led me to choose teaching as a career, as I’m sure was the case for many educators.
 As an elementary reading teacher (and parent of 3 kids), I’ve come to learn that this love of reading does not come naturally to all children.
-It’s a challenge for those of us that eat, sleep and breathe books to understand that, for some, reading is a chore.
+It’s a challenge for those of us who eat, sleep, and breathe books to understand that for some, reading is a chore.
 It is something that is required, or in some cases, something to be avoided at all costs!

 We’ve put together a list of 3 key research-based strategies that will help build a community of readers and increase intrinsic motivation for even the most reluctant reader in your classroom.

 One of the most impactful components of reading motivation is self-efficacy, or the belief that one is capable.
 We’ve all witnessed a lesson fall apart when a student feels a book is too hard or the task is overwhelming.
 Teachers who can support students perception that they are capable readers are building a strong foundation for life-long reading engagement and competency.

 So what can you do to build a sense of confidence?

 Use explicit and appropriately sequenced phonics instruction to help students decode words.